Course: International Marketing (e-learning)

 - To learn the key areas of international product policy, the importance of adapting

 the product to local requirements when

-entering new export markets and to analyze the product characteristics that typically need to be modified for different markets.
+entering new export markets and to analyse the product characteristics that typically need to be modified for different markets.

 - To examine the pricing options available to the exporter and outline the criteria to be used when establishing a pricing strategy.
 The criteria defined in